UTMIST/MISTR/README.md

 ## Details

 - Run `sh go-get.sh` to download dependencies.
-- The `.env` file in the form of `.env.copy` is required to run this bot.
+- The `.env` file with the variables listed in `copy.env` is required to run this bot.
 - The bot is entirely run from `main.go`.
 - [Discord Invite Link](https://discordapp.com/oauth2/authorize?client_id=682495255102095391&scope=bot).